Bank of America Tower (Manhattan): 1999–2003: Continued site acquisition

-Bank of America and final plans
+2003–2004: Bank of America and final plans

-In December 2001, Richard Maidman agreed to sell his building to Durst, who had offered $13 million.
-Though Maidman's building was in the process of being converted to a hotel, Maidman said he was prompted to sell during the city's recovery from the September 11 attacks, saying that he did not wish to prevent office space from being developed.
-Durst had already received $115 million in credit from the Bank of New York and other lenders, which in theory allowed him to start demolishing the site before a tenant had been secured or a construction loan had been obtained.
-Susan Rosenberg continued to occupy the corner of Sixth Avenue and 43rd Street through 2003, though she was willing to enter into a contract with Durst to sell the building there.
-However, Rosenberg said she wanted to be the last tenant to sell.
-Durst negotiated with Joseph Bernstein who, along with some partners, owned the remaining parcels on the block.
-Fox & Fowle were still the architects of the proposed tower through at least early 2003.

-Meanwhile, by March 2003, Bank of America was looking for a new headquarters for its operations in Midtown, which would allow the bank to consolidate its New York City offices from several locations.
+By March 2003, Bank of America was looking for a new headquarters for its operations in Midtown, which would allow the bank to consolidate its New York City offices from several locations.
 One site under consideration was Durst's lot at Bryant Park, though the bank was also discussing with other developers including Brookfield Properties.
-By May 2003, Bank of America was close to signing an agreement with Durst to occupy half the proposed office tower.
+Fox & Fowle were still the architects of Durst's proposed tower, having devised plans for a curving skyscraper that was cantilevered above the street.
+By May, Bank of America was close to signing an agreement with Durst to occupy half the proposed office tower.
 The city government had supported the construction of the tower, while the state government was considering condemning the remaining land.
 This drew opposition from Rosenberg and from Bernstein's partnership, who said they would rather negotiate with Durst than have their property seized by condemnation.
-Further, Bernstein was also planning to redevelop his property with a 30-story hotel and wished to offer Durst $40 million for the corner of 42nd Street and Sixth Avenue.
+Bernstein was also planning to redevelop his property with a 30-story hotel and wished to offer Durst $40 million for the corner of 42nd Street and Sixth Avenue.